-CSX is one of the two dominant Class I railroads east of the Mississippi.
-The planning area is bisected by a line that runs north, out of Columbus, toward Cleveland.
+CSX and Norfolk Southern (NS) are the two dominant Class I railroads east of the Mississippi.
+Both have tracks that run through the planning area.
+NS has two lines through the planning area, including the Heartland Corridor, which has the capacity to carry doublestack container loads to and from ports of Virginia.
 Historically, a variety of businesses took advantage of direct access to rail for goods movement.
 However, many of those spurs and sidings are gone, or are no longer maintained.
-The split of Conrail between Norfolk Southern and CSX has hastened the removal of these access points as system speed and efficiency are higher priorities.
+The split up of Conrail between NS and CSX has hastened the removal of these access points as system speed and efficiency are higher priorities.
 Depending upon the business model, larger users or a single point serving a collection of significant users combining for more frequent shipping needs may still find direct rail access possible and practical, especially as the cost of trucking goods increases.
-Though mostly inactive, an old line running through Mount Gilead and Edison maintains this type of connection to the CSX line.